-Students with a study permit at Royal Roads University are usually eligible to work off-campus for up to 20 hours per week during the semester and full-time on regular breaks.
+After completing the ISC or PMP, full-time students with a Canadian study permit acan work off campus for up to 20 hours per week during the academic session and full-time during scheduled breaks.
+Current ISC and PMP students are not allowed to work off campus while enrolled in either of these programs.
 Visit the Government of Canada website for more information.

 Working is a great way to: